janosh/bayes-mndo/readme.md

 that means the binary file could be found.
 In that case, check your path and try an absolute rather than relative path.

-If you're getting the code 126, it's because the `mdno` command can be found but is not executable.
+If you're getting the code 126, it's because the `mndo` command can be found but is not executable.
 In that case try `chmod +x /path/to/your/mndo99_binary`.